Canine Rehabilitation & Sports Medicine

 What We Offer

-Dr. Kim Holzman is a Fellow of the College of Animal Chiropractors and offers chiropractic care as a complement to traditional veterinary medicine.
-Animal chiropractic can be effective at managing disorders that affect joints, bones, discs, soft tissues and nerves.
+• Dr. Kim Holzman is a Fellow of the College of Animal Chiropractors and provides veterinary chiropractic care as a complement to traditional medicine.
+Animal chiropractic focuses on restoring normal motion and alignment to help manage conditions affecting joints, bones, discs, soft tissues, and nerves, supporting comfort, mobility, and overall function.

-Dr. Gumley and Dr. Holmes are Certified Veterinary Medical Acupuncturists.
-Acupuncture uses fine needles inserted into specific points on the body to stimulate a healing response.
-It can be used to treat non-infections inflammation, pain, and other function problems,
+• Dr. Gumley and Dr. Holmes are Certified Veterinary Medical Acupuncturists.
+Veterinary acupuncture uses fine needles placed at specific points on the body to stimulate a natural healing response.
+It is commonly used to help manage pain, non-infectious inflammation, mobility issues, and functional disorders, often alongside other rehabilitation therapies.

 FAQs